objectify/objectify/README.md

 ## Documentation

 Full documentation is availble in the [Objectify Wiki](https://github.com/objectify/objectify/wiki).
+Be sure to check out the [FAQ](https://github.com/objectify/objectify/wiki/FrequentlyAskedQuestions), especially if you are using Flexible Runtimes.

 ## Downloads